polarfire-soc/hart-software-services/README.md

 For more detailed build instructions, particular with regards to using SoftConsole on Windows, see https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/polarfire-soc-software-tool-flow.md#build-the-hss.

+First, ensure that the `%SC_INSTALL_DIR%` environment variable is correctly set to the location of SoftConsole.
+For example, if SoftConsole is installed in `C:\Microchip\SoftConsole-v2021.3-7.0.0.578`:

+    C:\> set SC_INSTALL_DIR=C:\Microchip\SoftConsole-v2021.3-7.0.0.578

-For building on Windows from the command line one must configure the path appropriately.
+For building on Windows from the command line, you must configure the path appropriately to add Python, GNU build tools, and the RISC-V compiler toolchain.
 For example:

-    C:\> path %SystemRoot%;%SystemRoot%;C:\Microchip\SoftConsole-v2021.3\build_tools\bin;C:\Microchip\SoftConsole-v2021.3\python;C:\Microchip\SoftConsole-v2021.3\riscv-unknown-elf-gcc\bin
+    C:\> path %SystemRoot%;%SC_INSTALL_DIR%\build_tools\bin;%SC_INSTALL_DIR%\python3;%SC_INSTALL_DIR%\python;%SC_INSTALL_DIR%\riscv-unknown-elf-gcc\bin

-Again, if using a different version of SoftConsole, change the `v2021.3` substring in the line above to correctly match your system.
+Ensure the `%SC_INSTALL_DIR%` variable correctly matches your system.

+Next, set the environment variable `%FPGENPROG%` to the location of the fpgenprog tool installed by Libero -- this is used to program the eNVM ('make program') and also to generate hex files suitable for programming by Libero, or inclusion in the fabric design with Libero.
+For example, assuming that Libero is installed at `C:\Microchip\Libero_SoC_v2022.2\Designer\bin64\fpgenprog.exe`:

+    C:\> set FPGENPROG=C:\Microchip\Libero_SoC_v2022.2\Designer\bin64\fpgenprog.exe

+To make these persistent, set them via the Control Panel or via the Settings App.

 ### Debug